microsoft/terminal/samples/PixelShaders/README.md

 ```
 > **Note**: if you specify a shader with `experimental.pixelShaderPath`, the Terminal will use that instead of the `experimental.retroTerminalEffect`.

 To get started using pixel shaders in the Terminal, start with the following sample shader.
-This is `Invert.hlsl` in this direcotry:
+This is `Invert.hlsl` in this directory:

 ```hlsl
 // A minimal pixel shader that inverts the colors